Skip to content

 provider_tier: storage

-vector_store: sqlite
+vector_store: in_memory

 llm_provider: openai